synchro0001/kitten-engine/README.md

 The engine is far from complete at the moment.
 Particularly on the javascript side, the code is simply a mess of everything that I could get to work from other projects and ChatGPT.
 I am also not too happy with some of the modules, so expect changes in the near future.

 Here are some things that I would like to add to the engine, but so far haven't figured out how to implement them or how they would fit in:
-- [ ] a more consistent and general `simulate` module with higher-order abstractions and optimisations
+- [ ] a more consistent and general `simulate` module with higher-order abstractions and optimisations; possibly a lookahead collision system to prevent glitches
 - [ ] shaders (with WebGL)
 - [ ] effects, like in [Lustre](https://github.com/lustre-labs/lustre), for tasks like communicating with a server; possible even a Lustre integration
 - [ ] better documentation and a partial rewrite of the javascript code